American Jewish Joint Distribution Committee: Social welfare

-As its record of accomplishment in Israel makes clear, JDC helped Israel develop social welfare methods and policy, with many of its programs having served as models for government and non-governmental agencies around the world.
-In the 1950s, institutional care for the aged was replaced whenever practicable with JDC initiatives that enabled older people to live at home in their communities.
+JDC helped Israel develop social welfare methods and policy, with many of its programs having served as models for government and non-governmental agencies around the world.
+Institutional care for the aged was replaced whenever practicable with initiatives that enabled older people to live at home in their communities.
 The Ministry of Health was established in collaboration with the Psychiatric Trust Fund to develop modern, integrated mental health services and to train qualified staff.
-The Paul Baerwald School of Social Work, first created by JDC in France to train professionals working with refugees from many diverse cultures, was reestablished at the Hebrew University of Jerusalem to professionalize social services.
+The Paul Baerwald School of Social Work and Social Welfare, first created by JDC in France to train professionals working with refugees from many diverse cultures, was reestablished at the Hebrew University of Jerusalem to professionalize social services.

-JDC's social work innovations continued into the 1960s with the founding of Israel's first Child Development and Assessment Center, which put into practice the then-emerging idea that early detection and treatment optimize outcomes for children with disabilities.
-A success, Child Development Centers soon spread across the country.
+JDC's social work innovations continued into the 1960s with the founding of Israel's first Child Development and Assessment Center, which put into practice the new idea that early detection and treatment optimized outcomes for children with disabilities.
+Following that success, Child Development Centers soon spread across the country.

-JDC during this period also worked closely with Israeli voluntary agencies that served children with physical and mental disabilities, helping them set up therapy programs, kindergartens, day centers, counseling services for parents, and summer camps.
+JDC during this period also worked closely with Israeli voluntary agencies that served children with physical and mental disabilities, helping them set up therapy programs, kindergartens, day centers, counseling services for parents, and Jewish summer camps.
 It also advised these organizations on fundraising strategies to help them become financially independent.

-In 1969, JDC and the government of Israel inaugurated ESHEL—the Association for the Planning and Development of Services for the Aged—to extend a network of coordinated local, regional, and national services to underserved elderly.
+JDC and the government of Israel inaugurated ESHEL, the Association for the Planning and Development of Services for the Aged, in 1969 to extend a network of coordinated local, regional, and national services to underserved elderly.
 Still active today, ESHEL is credited with improving the quality of life of Israel's seniors.

 With these and other like-minded projects, JDC underwent an important transition with regard to its role in Israel.
 Initially engaged by the government to provide emergency aid to a traumatized and impoverished population of former refugees, JDC had redirected its efforts toward advising and subsidizing a broad spectrum of community based public and volunteer service providers.
 The evolution was a reflection of a new reality: Israel had come into its own as a nation and had successfully achieved an infrastructure with the capacity to address the needs of its most vulnerable citizens.

-By the end of 1975, JDC had transferred its MALBEN facilities to the government and divested itself of all direct services.
+JDC had transferred its MALBEN facilities to the government by the end of 1975 and divested itself of all direct services.

 Diaspora work

 The 1980s and 1990s saw JDC expand both its reach and the scope of its mission.
-Under the banner of “Rescue, Relief, and Renewal,” the organization responded to the challenges that faced Jewish communities around the world, its emphasis on building the capacity of local partners to be self-sustaining.
+Under the banner of "Rescue, Relief, and Renewal," the organization responded to the challenges that faced Jewish communities around the world, its emphasis on building the capacity of local partners to be self-sustaining.